-Rahway Housing Authority is a Public Housing Agency in Rahway, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Rahway Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Rahway Housing Authority serves Rahway.